PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 Use `/NoTableData` or `/NoData` to prevent any table data from being exported
 * This parameter is useful when processing an existing DDL file with `/ExistingDDL`

+Use `/DisableTriggers` (or `/IncludeDisableTriggerCommands`) to include trigger disable / enable commands in data export files
+* Ignored if `PgInsert` is true

 Use `/SnakeCase` to auto change column names from Upper\_Case and UpperCase to lower_case when exporting data from tables
 * Also used for table names when exporting data from tables
 * Entries in the `/DataTables` and `/ColumnMap` files will override auto-generated snake_case names